 The Berry-Keating (Hilbert-Polya refinement) conjecture is verified by a convolution representation of the Zeta function, enabled by the distributional Fourier series representation of the cot(x)-function (S. Ramanujan).
 This provides an answer to Derbyshine's question (in "Prime Obsession"):

-The common distributional Hilbert space framework of classical field (PD) equations and quantum field equations and its corresponding classical and variational (weak) mathematical models require a change of a current paradigma: now the classical models become the mathematical approximations to the weak (Pseudo-) Differential Equations models and not the other way around.
+The common distributional Hilbert space framework of classical field (PD) equations and quantum field equations and its corresponding classical and variational (weak) mathematical models require a change of a current paradigm: now the classical models become the mathematical approximations to the weak (Pseudo-) Differential Equations models and not the other way around.

-Another consequence is, that the term "force" is only valid for classical PDE, when the Lagrange formalism is equivalent to the Hamiltonean formalism due to a defined Legendre transform.
+Another consequence is that the term "force" is only valid for classical PDE, when the Lagrange formalism is equivalent to the Hamiltonian formalism due to a defined Legendre transform.
 Another consequence is the fact that the energy inequality (with respect to the newly proposed H(1/2) energy space) of the non-linear, non-stationary NSE now also anticipates a contribution of the non-linear term, while, at the same time, enabling a global bounded energy inequality for the non-linear, non-stationary NSE in case of space dimension n=3.

 Leibniz's monad concept is an extension of the real numbers to ideal/hyper-real numbers.
-Those are nothing more than another set of "transcendental numbers" in the sense of Kant (whereby the term "real" for the real numbers is already miss-leading); the properties of the set of the ideal numbers are identical to those of the real numbers (which are (in a physical sense) not "real" at all with 100% probability), except only one missing valid axiom, the Archimedean Axiom: this is related to physical measurement capabilites of a lenght by a given standard measurement length (!).
+Those are nothing more than another set of "transcendental numbers" in the sense of Kant (whereby the term "real" for the real numbers is already miss-leading); the properties of the set of the ideal numbers are identical to those of the real numbers (which are (in a physical sense) not "real" at all with 100% probability), except only one missing valid axiom, the Archimedean axiom: this is related to physical measurement capabilities of a length by a given standard measurement length (!).
 The set of real numbers provides the baseline for standard analysis with the concepts of the Riemann and the Lebesgue integrals.
 The latter one is the fundamental concept to define the inner product of the test (Hilbert) space L(2) resp. the Dirichlet (energy) integral with its underlying domain, the (Sobolev) Hilbert space H(1), which is a subset of the test space L(2).
 The set of Leibniz's ideal numbers provides the baseline of the non-standard analysis.
 In this framework the Stieltjes integral can be interpreted as the counterpart of the Lebesgue integral going along with a reduced regularity requirements of the corresponding domain, which becomes the newly proposed energy Hilbert space H(1/2).
 The corresponding quantum state Hilbert space framework changes from the current test space L(2)=H(0) to the distributions Hilbert space H(-1/2) whereby the test space L(2) is compactly embedded.
 The complementary subspace H(-1/2)-H(0) is closed enabling the definition of an orthogonal projection operator from H(-1/2) onto the test space H(0).
-It therefore provides the framework to model also an additional continuous spectrum of the (energy) Hamiltonian quantum operator (Berry conjecture), as well as superconductivity, superfluids and condensates.
+It therefore provides the framework to model also an additional continuous spectrum of the (energy) Hamiltonian quantum operator (Berry conjecture), as well as superconductivity, super-fluids and condensates.

 The fascination, motivation and energy to walk through this journey was and is primarily to contribute as much as possible to all those subject areas at that moment in time, when the one or the other idea popped up.
-The main drivers are “amazement” and “pursuit of new”, and not to follow academical career paths.
+The main drivers are “amazement” and “pursuit of new”, and not to follow academicals career paths.
 In this sense

 "prosit" (lat. "may it be useful") :